 But it is precisely at such times, where leisure trusts can leverage digital technologies to tackle the crisis and try out new concepts.
 With social distancing measures, artificial intelligence (AI) and chatbots are helpful facilitators to keep in touch with customers and scale customer communication virtually.
 In this article, we inspect how conversational AI can help leisure trusts to be successful even in times of COVID-19.

 Leisure trusts can leverage artificial intelligence and chatbots to answer customer inquiries automatically without direct human intervention.
 This way, leisure centres can provide information & updates to their members and eliminate uncertainty.
 Answering frequent requests automatically reliefs the burden on customer service teams and bridge staff shortages.

 Besides, informing website visitors about general information or safety measures, bots can be programmed to engage with visitors proactively.
 For example, a chatbot can also act as a fitness coach for members.
-Thanks to AI, a chatbot can also provide personalized workouts and nutritional recommendations, motivate members and answer their questions.
+Thanks to AI, a chatbot can also provide personalised workouts and nutritional recommendations, motivate members and answer their questions.
 Especially for leisure trusts, this is a good opportunity to retain members and develop new sales potential in order to survive the crisis.
 Hence, leisure trusts can focus on their way to reopen and welcome the people back to their studios, which will have a crucial impact on the recovery of the population after COVID-19.